-Our extended essay coordinator, Ms. Kristin Esdale offers regular workshops on the extended essay and is available to assist students in the process of research and drafting the EE.
-For more information please feel free to contact Ms. Esdale at kristin.esdale@louisenlund.de.
+Our extended essay coordinator, Mrs. Rachel Gaertner, offers regular workshops on the extended essay and is available to assist students in the process of research and drafting the EE.
+For more information please feel free to contact Mrs. Kristin Esdale-von Bargen kristin.esdale@louisenlund.de.